xblaise/frontend-nanodegree-resume/README.md

 ## How do I complete this project?

+This project is forked from Udacity's Javascript Basics course.

 1. Go to the [Javascript Basics course](https://www.udacity.com/course/ud804) and select "View Course Materials."
 2. Go through the videos and assignments in this course to learn the JavaScript necessary to build your resume.
 3. Review your work against the Project Rubric (on the next page).